VatoAI/snakkaz-chat/EMERGENCY-REPAIR-SUCCESS-FINAL-JUNI3-2025.md

 ### Root Cause Analysis
 The issue was caused by an improper import of the `use-sync-external-store/shim` package in the React state fix.
 The production build was attempting to use an undefined variable `G` which caused the entire application to fail loading.

+Additionally, the MCP API endpoints were not correctly deployed, leading to 404 errors when the application tried to access memory integration features.

 ### Fix Implementation
 1. **Removed problematic import:** Eliminated dependency on external shim package
 2. **Created simple polyfill:** Used native browser APIs for state synchronization
 3. **Added safety checks:** Ensured code works in both development and production
 4. **Verified compatibility:** Tested across different build environments
+5. **Updated MCP API deployment:** Corrected API endpoint paths and verified responses

 ### Deployment Process
 1. **Emergency rebuild:** `npm run build` with corrected fix
 2. **Backup creation:** Saved existing files before deployment
 3. **Force upload:** Used `lftp` with `--delete` and `--parallel=3` for fast deployment
 4. **Verification:** Confirmed proper file structure and content loading
+5. **API endpoint testing:** Ensured all MCP API calls return expected results

 ---